oderoi/ellipse/README.md

 </p> -->

 <p>
-Nano is a lightweight, minimalistic high-performance numerical computing library for deep learning written in pure C, designed to bring essential neural network functionalities to low-resource environments.
+Ellipse is a lightweight, minimalistic high-performance numerical computing library for deep learning written in pure C, designed to bring essential neural network functionalities to low-resource environments.
 Inspired by projects like minigrad, tinygrad, XLA and PyTorch, Nano aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
 </p>

 #### Key Features